gnulnx/django-mongolog/README.rst

     If you setup your logger with level 'WARN' like the example then you should now see three log entries corresponding to the warning, error, and exception log statements.
-However, you will not see the debug and info statements unless you adjust the level down to 'DEBUG'.
+However, you will not see the debug and info statements unless you adjust the mongolog handler level down to 'DEBUG'.